10darts/documentation/reference/api/notifications.rst

     :>json string tags_content_type: the tag filter can apply to a “device” or a “persona” – user.
 By default it’ll apply to a device.
     :>json int audience: estimated users number receiving the notification.
     :>json bool use_in_badge: defines if the notification should be used to calculate the badge.
+    :>json string schedule_for: the date and time when the notification should be send, in ISO 8601 format

 Update notification
 -------------------